Install PortSIP PBX

 Step 1: Download Installation Scripts

-Perform the commands below to download the installation scripts and initialize the environment:
+Run the following commands to download the installation scripts and initialize the environment:

-Step 3: Create and Run PBX Docker Instance
+Step 3: Create and Run the PBX Docker Instance

-• -p: Specifies the path for storing PBX data.
+• -p: Specifies the directory for storing PBX data.

-• -a: Specifies the PBX server's IP address.
+• -a: Specifies the PBX server IP address (public or private, depending on deployment).

 • -i: Specifies the PBX Docker image version.